Hafixx/Custom-Hiit-Application/readme.md

 ## Usage
-To get started with Nutri-fit, follow these steps:

-1.Navigate to the Workout Creation Page: Upon visiting the Nutri-fit web application, you'll be directed to the main application interface.
-Locate and click on the "Create Workout" button or link to access the workout creation page.
-2.Fill in the Workout Details: On the workout creation page, you'll find a form with fields for entering the exercise name, duration, and description.
-Provide the necessary information for your desired exercise, ensuring that all required fields are filled out correctly.
-3.Add the Exercise to Your Routine: Once you've entered the exercise details, click the "Add Exercise" or "Submit" button to add the exercise to your workout routine.
-The exercise will be displayed in the list view below the form.
-4.Manage Your Workout Routine: From the list view, you can edit or delete any exercise in your routine by clicking on the corresponding "Edit" or "Delete" buttons or icons.
+Create Workout: Click the "Create Workout" button on the main interface.
+Fill Details: Enter exercise name, duration, and description in the form.
+Add Exercise: Click "Add Exercise" to include it in your routine.
+Manage Routine: Edit or delete exercises from the list view.
-5.Start Your Workout: When you're ready to begin your workout, click on the "Start Workout" button or link.
-This will take you to the workout execution screen, where you'll see the exercise details, timer, and start/pause controls.
+Start Workout: Click "Start Workout" to see details, timer, and controls.
-6.Follow the Workout Instructions: The workout execution screen will guide you through your routine, displaying the current exercise name, description, and duration.
-Use the start and pause buttons to control the timer as you progress through each exercise.
+Follow Instructions: Use start and pause buttons to control the timer and follow the routine.
-7.Repeat or Create a New Routine: After completing a workout, you can either repeat the same routine or navigate back to the workout creation page to design a new one.
+Repeat/Create: After finishing, repeat the routine or create a new one.
-8.Explore Pre-designed HIIT Workouts: If you prefer structured, high-intensity workouts, you can access the pre-designed HIIT workouts section and select a routine to follow.
-The execution process for these workouts is similar to the custom-created routines.
+Pre-designed HIIT: Access and follow pre-designed HIIT workouts from the designated section.

 ## Features